 The first stage - when the cervix gradually opens up (dilates)

 - The cervix needs to open about 10cm for a baby to pass through.
 This is called ‘fully dilated’.
 Contractions at the start of labour help to soften the cervix so that it gradually opens.

 - Sometimes the process of softening can take many hours before you’re in what midwives call ‘established labour’.
 Established labour is when your cervix has dilated to at least 4cm.
-If you go into hospital or your midwifery unit before labour is established, you may be asked if you’d prefer to go home again for a while rather than spending many extra hours in hospital or the midwifery unit.
-If you go home, you should make sure you eat and drink, as you’ll need the energy.
+If you go into hospital or the midwifery unit before labour is established, you may be asked if you would prefer to go home again for a while rather than spending many extra hours in the maternity unit.
+If you go home, you should make sure you eat and drink, as you will need the energy.

 - At night, try to get comfortable and relaxed.
 If you can, try to sleep.
 A warm bath or shower may help you to relax.
 During the day, keep upright and gently active.
 This helps the baby to move down into the pelvis and helps the cervix to dilate.

-- Once labour is established, the midwife will check you from time to time to see how you are progressing.
+- Once labour is established, the midwife will check you to see how you are progressing.
 In a first labour, the time from the start of established labour to full dilation is usually between 6 and 12 hours.
 It is often quicker for subsequent pregnancies.

 - Your midwife will tell you to try not to push until your cervix is fully open and the baby’s head can be seen.

 - To help you get over the urge to push, try blowing out slowly and gently or, if the urge is too strong, in little puffs.
 Some people find this easier lying on their side, or on their knees and elbows, to reduce the pressure of the baby’s head on the cervix.